The Earned Income Credit

 amounts have increased slightly for the 2015 tax year.
 The American Recovery and Reinvestment Act (ARRA)

 provides a temporary increase in EITC and expands the credit for workers with three or more qualifying children.
 The maximum amount of earned income and adjusted gross income (AGI) must be less than:

-- The maximum amount of investment income you can have and still get the credit is $3,450 for 2017.
+- The maximum amount of investment income you can have and still get the credit has increased to $3,400 for 2015.

 - You can elect to have your nontaxable combat pay included in earned income for the earned income credit.
 The amount of your nontaxable combat pay should be shown on your Form W-2, Box 12, Code Q.